Pagan.org

 Cycles of Life and Time

-Ritual and magic give structure and meaning to daily life.
+Rituals can give structure and meaning to daily life.
 They help you slow down, focus, and act with intention.
-Even small rituals can bring clarity and a sense of purpose.

 Ancestors and Heritage